-Possibly Moses will be first with her anyway- and then an assessment with her male dogs (and female dog) as well as cats would be on the books.
+Moses will be first living with the Founder on Orcas Island.
+A better assessment with her male dogs (and female dog) as well as cats would be on the books.

 If you have another pet, ADR.org would allow Moses to stay with you for a week - on trial- to see if you then completely fall for MOSES who has the reputation to be a heart breaker.

 In order to receive an application please email ADR@animaldefenserescue.org and then we will talk.